TNTMaster370/TNTMaster370/CODESTYLE.md

         ...
 ```

-- Any other external function, again preferring alphabetical sorting.
+- Any other external function, preferring alphabetical sorting.
+(See the section "Order of Names")
 ```
 class D:
     def some_function(self):